ballerina-attic/stream-processing/README.md

 };
 ```

-- Replace the function body of `printRequestCount` with the following code fragment.
+- Replace the function body of `alertRequestCount` with the following code fragment.
 Then the program sends an email alert to the respective recipient instead of printing a log.
 You also need to replace the `recipient@mail.com` and `sender@mail.com` with the correct recipient and sender email addresses.

 ```ballerina